 While you waiting for the water to come to a boil, you can cut the grape tomatoes in half vertically.

-4. Stir the pasta and the other ingredients together until everything is evenly combined.
+3. Stir the pasta and the other ingredients together until everything is evenly combined.

-5. Taste the pasta and season it to your liking with salt and pepper.
-You can also drizzle in a little pasta water if you want to thin out the sauce - this is optional.
+4. Taste the pesto tuna pasta and season it to your liking with salt and pepper.
+You can also add in a little more lemon if you think the pasta needs it.

-Ideas for add-ins and substitutions
+Additions and substitutions

 Add-in ideas:

-- for extra veggies, try adding in quartered artichoke hearts, steamed broccoli florets, sautéed onions, or your favorite cooked veggie cut into bite-sized pieces.
+- For extra veggies, try adding in quartered artichoke hearts, steamed broccoli florets, sautéed onions, or your favorite cooked veggie cut into bite-sized pieces.

-- try adding a sprinkle of crushed red pepper flakes if you like things spicy!
+- Try adding a sprinkle of crushed red pepper flakes if you like things spicy!

 Substitution ideas:

-- instead of tuna, you can use drained canned chicken, salmon or even crab!
+- Instead of tuna, you can use drained canned chicken, salmon or even crab!

-Storage and reheating tips
+Storage and reheating

 - Tuna pesto pasta tastes best the day it's made, in my opinion.
 However, once prepared, you can store the pasta in the fridge, tightly covered, and it will keep for 3 - 4 days.